4 Simple Steps to Embed External Pages in Your WordPress Site

 Log into your WordPress Portal.

-- Install the Advanced iFrame plugin from the Portal.
+- Install and activate the Advanced iFrame plugin from the Portal.

 - On a new Blog Post, insert a new “Content Block” of type “Advanced iFrame”.